ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 ```

 Then the internal `_Hashtable` linked list will look like one on the picture
 below ([original](libstdc++-hashtable-linked-list.png)).
-Keys order in the hash
+The key order in the
-table is a reverse insertion order, so keys iteration order will be:
+hash table is a reverse insertion order, so key's iteration order will be:
 19, 36, 25, 14.

 ![](libstdc++-hashtable-linked-list.png "_Hashtable internal linked list")